pyeventsourcing/eventsourcing/docs/topics/introduction.rst

             return {'name': dog.name, 'tricks': tuple(dog.tricks)}

-Use the library's ``Aggregate`` base class to define event-sourced aggregates.
+Use the library's ``Aggregate`` class and the ``@event`` decorator to define event-sourced `aggregates <domain.html>`_.
+Aggregate events will be triggered when decorated methods are called, and the decorated method bodies will be used to mutate the state of the aggregate.
-Use the ``@event`` decorator on command methods to define aggregate events.

 .. code-block:: python